 The Kanban methodology got rooted in IT Project Management due to the high relevance of lean manufacturing values for software development.
 Here, we find Kanban as an agile framework, that is popular among IT people for its flexibility and visibility.

 A Kanban board is a visual project management tool designed to reduce waste and enhance team productivity.
 There are four core principles, that make up the Kanban specialty.

 - Visibility.
 Kanban board is the working space for a team where they display and manage tasks and related information.
 The board consists of a number of columns which render the workflow stages, and the cards representing the tasks.
 The cards are meant to be moved by the team members across their Kanban board to change the task location along the workflow.

 - Work-in-Progress Limits.
 To reduce the time spent on performing one task, one should limit the number of tasks in progress.
 Switching between multiple tasks takes more time to accomplish a single task, and might make a user anxious.

 - The continuous flow.
 Kanban users accomplish their tasks in a continuous manner pulling a new item into the workflow as soon as they finish the previous task.
 It prevents the team from burning out and facing bottleneck situations.

-- The continuous improvement.
+- Continuous improvement.
 The heart and soul of agile PM is continuous improvement.
-Kanban teams focus on maximizing the value their customers get with the product or service, since Kanban allows them to reprioritize the tasks considering their relevance.
-Smart Kanban software helps tracking the workflow performance, so the teams can experiment to improve the efficiency.
+Kanban teams focus on maximizing the value their customers get with the product or service since Kanban allows them to reprioritize the tasks considering their relevance.
+Smart Kanban software helps to track the workflow performance, so the teams can experiment to improve efficiency.

 SharePoint Kanban software